safe-global/safe-docs/pages/safe-apps/get-started.md

 **SSL**

-To enable SSL with `react-scripts`, it is necessary to set the `HTTPS` environment variable to `true`.
+To enable SSL with `react-scripts`, it's necessary to set the `HTTPS` environment variable to `true`.
 This can be done in the `package.json` file by adjusting the `scripts` section to:

 ```json
 "scripts": {